German radio intelligence operations during World War II: Czechoslovakia 1938

 For a long time during the interwar period, the entire radio net traffic of Czechoslovakia was considered easy to intercept and evaluate.
 It was observed by fixed listening posts and intercept companies in Silesia and Bavaria and subsequently also by stations in Austria.
-Towards the end of May 1938, one of the key radio stations in Prague, attached to the Czechoslovakian War Ministry, suddenly transmitted a brief unusual message, which was believed to be an order for mobilization.
+Towards the end of May 1938, one of the key radio stations in Prague, attached to the Czechoslovak War Ministry, suddenly transmitted a brief unusual message, which was believed to be an order for mobilization.
 This message was immediately followed by changes in the radio traffic characterized by the use of new frequencies and call signs, and by regrouping of radio nets which had been prepared for the event of mobilization.
 During the next few days, very primitive and simple radio nets appeared along the border and then disappeared again when the tension was relaxed, whereupon the entire radio net resumed its original characteristics.
 The Intercept Control Station was able to report that the mobilization order had been revoked.

 Czechoslovakia radio efficiency

 During the middle of 1938, the Czechoslovakia war ministry repeated the same procedure as happened in Spring 1938.
 Again another announcement for mobilization order was repeated by radio and within a few minutes, the message was forwarded to Berlin.
 The same primitive radio nets appeared along the border with almost the same call signs on the same radio frequencies.

 German signal intelligence considered it a practical object lesson in how to run an inept radio operation.
-The reason for the two partial mobilizations by Czechoslovakia was considered by the Professor of History, Igor Lukeš, who has studied this event at length, stating that it was a possible deception operation by the Soviet Union, where disinformation was fed to the Czechoslovakians, causing the partial mobilization.
+The reason for the two partial mobilizations by Czechoslovakia was considered by the Professor of History, Igor Lukeš, who has studied this event at length, stating that it was a possible deception operation by the Soviet Union, where disinformation was fed to the Czechoslovaks, causing the partial mobilization.
 The reason was that Joseph Stalin feared not war but a diplomatic arrangement between the western allies and Hitler leading to the collapse of Czechoslovakia.
 Certainly at that time Hitler had no plans to invade Czechoslovakia, although it seems the mobilization seemed to cause a change of mind.